SNMP configuration examples

 Linux (snmpd v3)

-Open the file in vi or nano /etc/snmp/snmpd.conf and add the following line to create SNMPV3 User (replace username and passwords with your own):
+Open the file /var/lib/snmp/snmpd.conf in vi or nano.
+Add the line below to create the SNMPv3 user.
+Replace the username and the passwords with your own values:

 createUser authPrivUser SHA "authPassword" AES "privPassword"